Ragul-2005/RAGUL_T_RISCV_SOC_TAPEOUT_VSD_Week_1/Day 2/Readme.md

 4. ⏱️ <strong>DFF with Synchronous Reset (dffsyncres)</strong>
    - Reset input is checked only at the active clock edge.
    - <code>reset = 1</code> → Q becomes 0, but only on clock edge.
    - Used for controlled reset aligned with the clock.

-## 🔹 Why Flip-Flops Are Used Between Combinational Circuits (Delay Perspective)
+## 🔹 Why Flip-Flops Are Used Between Combinational Circuits

 <p align="center">
   <img src="https://github.com/Ragul-2005/RAGUL_T_RISCV_SOC_TAPEOUT_VSD_Week_1/blob/main/Day%202/Images/Combinational%20circuit.png?raw=true" width="600"/>